tszyulau/tszyulau.github.io/README.md

-**Figure 1: PM2.5 Dataset.
-Contains annual average PM2.5 concentrations (Mean mcg/m3), along with 10th percentile and 90th percentile values.**
+Figure 1: PM2.5 Dataset.
+Contains annual average PM2.5 concentrations (Mean mcg/m3), along with 10th percentile and 90th percentile values.

 ![]
-**Figure 2: NO2 Dataset.
-Includes annual average NO2 levels (Mean ppb), 10th percentile, and 90th percentile data.**
+Figure 2: NO2 Dataset.
+Includes annual average NO2 levels (Mean ppb), 10th percentile, and 90th percentile data.

 ![]
-**Figure 3: NO Dataset.
-Provides similar statistics for nitric oxide (NO), including Mean ppb, 10th percentile, and 90th percentile values.**
+Figure 3: NO Dataset.
+Provides similar statistics for nitric oxide (NO), including Mean ppb, 10th percentile, and 90th percentile values.

 The analysis was conducted using three key datasets representing pollution metrics in New York City: fine particles (PM2.5), nitric oxide (NO), and nitrogen dioxide (NO2).
 Each dataset has provided seasonal and annual averages of a specific pollutant concentrations alongside geographical identifiers in new york City.
 The PM2.5 dataset included columns such as GeoID (a geographical identifier), Year, and PM2.5 Levels (measured in micrograms per cubic meter, mcg/m³).
 Similarly, the NO and NO2 datasets contained GeoID, TimePeriod (e.g., "Summer 2022"), and respective pollutant levels (measured in ppb), along with metadata fields like Geotype and Georank.

 To prepare the data for analysis, several cleaning and feature editting were performed.
 First, irrelevant columns such as Annual Average, Geography, Geotype and Georank were excluded to streamline the dataset.
 Next, the TimePeriod column was converted into numerical formats to reflect fractional years (e.g., "Summer 2022" became 2022.625), and annual averages were removed to focus on seasonal trends.
 Missing values were addressed through fillna function with median, which provides a central tendency of the entire column regardless of the distribution, ensuring data continuity without introducing bias.
 The datasets were then merged using the GeoID column and temporal identifiers, ensuring alignment across PM2.5, NO, and NO2 measurements.
 Finally, unit of pollutant concentrations were standardized, with mean NO and NO2 levels converted from ppb units to micrograms per cubic meter (mcg/m³) to maintain consistency across features.

-**Here is the cleaned and merged data:**
+Here is the cleaned and merged data:

-**Figure 4: Cleaned Dataset**
+Figure 4: Cleaned Dataset

 ## Modelling

 The research is data-driven.
 The project aimed to develop a predictive model for understanding effects of traffic emissions in particulate matter (PM2.5) concentrations in the New York City by setting up differnt reduction scenarios.
 The first step of modelling is to select the best model for the anlysis.

+### Model Options and Optimization

 The feature set for PM2.5 prediction comprises three key variables: mean NO concentration, mean NO2 concentration, and the year of measurement.
 The investigation utilized an ensemble machine learning methodology, implementing multiple regression techniques to identify the most effective predictive approach.
 Firstly, a consistent random state of 42 is implemented for effective reproducibility.
 Then, four regression models were systematically evaluated: